IOTD-Americas/SqlReaderModule/README.md

 # IoT Edge Module that reads from Sql Server using a static sql query

-This module use the module twin settings as follows:
+This module use Environmental variables, you can set them in the deployment manifest.
+Deplyment manifest extract:

 ```json
 "SqlReaderModule": {